OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 1. If your manifest has any **\<FunctionName\>** elements, make sure their values have fewer than 65 characters.

    > [!IMPORTANT]
-   > The value of this element must exactly match the name of an action that is mapped to a function in a JavaScript or TypeScript file with the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member(1)) function.
+   > The value of this element must exactly match the name of an action that's mapped to a function in a JavaScript or TypeScript file with the [Office.actions.associate](/javascript/api/office/office.actions#office-office-actions-associate-member(1)) function.
 If you change it in the manifest, be sure to change it in the `actionId` parameter passed to `associate()` too.

 ### Verify that the modified add-in only manifest works